membraneframework-labs/membrane_videoroom/README.md

 ### Installation of the dependencies
-To run phoenix application manually, you will need to have [`node.js`](https://nodejs.org/en/) installed.
+To run the Phoenix application manually, you will need to have [`node.js`](https://nodejs.org/en/) installed.
 You can read about the installation [here](https://nodejs.org/en/download/).
 The demo has been tested with `node.js` version `v14.15.0`.

 Furthermore, you will need some other dependencies.
-Depending on an operation system, you might also need to set up some environment variables.
+Depending on an operating system, you might also need to set up some environment variables.
 Below you can find a list of commands to be executed on a given OS.